marindeveloper/Undertale-Reset-Counter/README.md

 # Usage

-Download the main.py file (and PixelOperator.tff if you haven't already installed this font, download it and install it on your system)
+Download the main.py file (and PixelOperator.tff if you haven't already installed this font, download it and install it on your system, either from this github repo or https://www.dafont.com/pixel-operator.font)

 1. Run main.py